JunadQuasir/bike_sharing_demand_prediction/README.md

 • Holiday - Holiday/No holiday

 • Functional Day - NoFunc(Non Functional Hours), Fun(Functional hours)

 ● Observation : Random forest  have performed equally good in terms of adjusted r2.

 Conclusions:
-● We started with loading the data, then we did Exploratory Data Analysis (EDA), null values treatment, feature selection, encoding of categorical columns, and then model building.
-In all of these models, our accuracy ranges from 56% to 91%, which can be said to be good for such a large dataset.
-This performance could be due to various reasons like the proper pattern of data, large data, or because of the relevant features.
+● During the time of our analysis, we initially did EDA on all the features of our datset.
+We first analysed our dependent variable, 'Rented Bike Count' and also transformed it.
+Next we analysed categorical variable and dropped the variable who had majority of one class, we also analysed numerical variable, found out the correlation, distribution and their relationship with the dependent variable.
+We also removed some numerical features who had mostly 0 values and hot encoded the categorical variables.

-● After performing variable importance analysis to find the most significant variables for all the models developed with the given data sets.
-We are getting the best results from CatBoost and LightGBM.
+● However, this is not the ultimate end.
+As this data is time dependent, the values for variables like temperature, windspeed, solar radiation etc., will not always be consistent.
+Therefore, there will be scenarios where the model might not perform well.
+As Machine learning is an exponentially evolving field, we will have to be prepared for all contingencies and also keep checking our model from time to time.
+Therefore, having a quality knowledge and keeping pace with the ever evolving ML field would surely help one to stay a step ahead in future.